-Se7en Wetlands Park, a new park in Lakeland, features 8.5-miles of trails with two main access points – Loyce E. Harpe Park and Lakeland Highlands Scrub.
+Se7en Wetlands Park features 8.5-miles of trails with two main access points – Loyce E. Harpe Park and Lakeland Highlands Scrub.

 Visitors can expect to see a variety of birds including a host of migratory species as well as alligators, otters, turtles, deer, snakes and wild hogs.

 “8.5-miles of trails on 1,600-acres” may confuse experienced hikers and long distance runners.
 Shouldn’t there be more trails?
 Yes!
-The Park will have more than 22-miles of trails when it is complete.
-We must be patient.
+The Park will have more than 22-miles of trails when it’s complete.

 History of this Property

-As mentioned above, the City of Lakeland owns the 1,600-acre area and for the past 30 years the site has been treating wastewater.
-Relax – this site is the THIRD, and last phase of treatment and the water leaving Se7en Wetlands Park is released to the Alafia River or used by Tampa Electric’s Polk Power Station.
+As mentioned above, the City of Lakeland owns the 1,600-acre area.
+For more than 30 years the site has been treating wastewater.
+Relax – this site is the THIRD, and last phase of treatment and the water leaving Se7en Wetlands Park is released to the Alafia River or is used by Tampa Electric’s Polk Power Station.
 Have no fear, the treated wastewater smells more like a swimming pool than a sewer.